 SBA guidance expected to address handling of all loans currently in process at SBA

-The Act appropriates $3.5 billion to extend the small business debt relief program established by the CARES ACT.
+On January 19, 2021 the SBA released implementation guidance surrounding the Economic Aid Act.
+This Act appropriates $3.5 billion to extend the small business debt relief program established by the original CARES Act.

-For SBA loans approved prior to CARES Act (March 27, 2020) borrowers receive the following:
+For SBA loans approved prior to the CARES Act (March 27, 2020) borrowers received or are receiving:

-Additional 5 months (after 3-months) payment subsidies for loans to “underserved” and “hard hit” industries, capped at $9,000 per loan per month
+An additional 3 months of payment subsidies for loans to underserved (includes Community Advantage Loans and Microloans) or hard-hit industries, capped at $9,000 per loan per month

-6 months of payment subsidies, capped at $9,000 per loan per month
+3 months of payment subsidies, capped at $9,000 per loan per month (subject to availability of funds)

 Paycheck Protection Program